Starwarsfan2099/Windows-Debugger-and-Disassembler/README.md

 msvcrt.dll, vsprintf
 ```
 To add breakpoints, add the DLL its found in, and then the function.
 To set what a breakpoint does, go to `Breakpoints-When a breakpoint is hit` and select an option.
-The options avalible are to: `Just say Breakpoint Hit` which does what is says, `SEH Unwind` which shows the last lines of the SEH handler, `Stack unwind` which unwinds and displays the stack memory, `Disassem Around` which disassembles 10 instructions around the breakpoint, and last `All of the above plus extra` which shows everything just mentioned plus register states.
+The options available are to: `Just say Breakpoint Hit` which does what is says, `SEH Unwind` which shows the last lines of the SEH handler, `Stack unwind` which unwinds and displays the stack memory, `Disassem Around` which disassembles 10 instructions around the breakpoint, and last `All of the above plus extra` which shows everything just mentioned plus register states.
 Picture below:
 ![Alt text](images/imgBreakpoint2.PNG?raw=true "Screenshot")
 # Crash mode
 ![Alt text](images/imgCrashmode.PNG?raw=true "Screenshot")